 Applications are invited for a four-year, full-time PhD studentship supervised by Prof Neil Walsh and his team in the School of Sport and Exercise Sciences, Liverpool John Moores University.

-The successful candidate will normally have a First Class Honours Degree and/or a Master’s Degree in a relevant discipline.
+The successful candidate will normally have a First Class or Upper Second Class Honours Degree and/or a Master’s Degree in a relevant discipline.
 We are looking for determined, motivated individuals with a strong interest in the subject matter and who enjoy the challenge of working in both the laboratory and field setting.
 A willingness to travel between research locations within the UK is an essential requirement of the role.

 As this studentship will involve working with the UK, MoD, the successful candidate will be required to undergo Security Clearance (SC).
 For further information, please visit: https://www.gov.uk/guidance/security-vetting-and-clearance